 Browse the 1952 Freshman Orientation Guide

 Recently, I acquired a copy of the 1952 freshman orientation booklet: A Handbook for Greenhorns.
-Authored and illustrated by a student committee, its pages provide an interesting glimpse of campus life more than six decades ago.
+Authored and illustrated by a student committee, its pages provide an interesting glimpse of campus life 70 years ago.
 Below are just a few excerpts, including registration in the un-air conditioned Gregory Gym, 8:30 p.m. curfews for freshmen women, a free “charm school” in the Texas Union, and a new “no smoking” rule in classrooms.

 - From Student to Student . . .